I opened it, but all the pages were blank.

 - A non-book example happens in Persona 2: rumors become true if enough people hear about them (this is due to the local Made of Evil Eldritch Abomination Nyarlathotep dicking with humanity.)
 No writing needed, just word of mouth.
 Mostly this results in Urban Legends becoming true, but at one point the player characters themselves take advantage of it.
 The villains aren't slouches, either - the heroes' escapades result in a friggin' lot of people assuming the bad guys were incredibly powerful if they could pull stunts that outrageous.
 This resulted in a small group (as in five people) slowly becoming a major cult.
 And then somebody arranged for the publishment of a Big Book Of Everything on conspiracy theories.
 This one ended with the return of Hitler and the Letzte Bataillon.

-- One of these appears in a later episode of Jackie Chan Adventures, when it's rewritten by Shendu.
-Luckily Jade is left unaffected since she manages to tear out the page that relates to her, leaving her unaltered.
+- In the season two finale of Jackie Chan Adventures, Shendu and his siblings grow desperate enough to seek out the Book of Ages and rewrite history in their favor.
+Luckily, Jade is left unaffected since she manages to tear out the page that relates to her, leaving her unaltered.

 - On Regular Show forging the park records has this effect.
 Mordecai and Rigby do it to trick Benson into giving them a raise, but Rigby overdoes it, resulting in the park being attacked by a snow monster.